-Young women’s faces are usually shaped like an upside down triangle.
-The chin is the tip and the cheekbones form the other two points, but over time the facial contours become less well defined as the face begins to sag.
+Young women's faces are generally shaped like an upside-down triangle.
+The chin is the tip and the cheekbones the other vertices.
+But with time, the contours of the face become less defined, it is the slackening of the face.

 The causes of sagging facial skin

-The sun is also an aggravating factor when it comes to facial sagging.
-This is because prolonged exposure to ultraviolet rays prematurely inhibits collagen and elastin production.
-The sun’s rays also dry and dehydrate the skin, causing the face to age and sag.
+The sun is also an aggravating factor in facial sagging.
+Thus, prolonged exposure to ultraviolet rays prematurely reduces the production of collagen and elastin.
+The sun's rays also contribute to dryness and dehydration of the skin, leading to aging and sagging of the face.

-Finally, diet can also have an impact on deteriorating skin.
-A poor diet and excessive weight gain can cause the facial skin to become slack.
+Finally, diet can also have an impact on skin sagging.
+Indeed, a poor nutrition, as well as excessive weight gain and weight loss, contribute to skin loosening.

 Sagging facial skin: how can you treat it?

-When you notice your face beginning to sag significantly, it is a good idea to consult a specialist, who will be able to advise you on the treatment that is best suited to your needs and expectations.
-They will also take your skin’s qualities into consideration, as well as the degree of facial sagging in order to offer you the most satisfactory result.
+When you notice a significant sagging of the face, it is best to talk to a specialist who will recommend you the best treatment according to your needs and expectations.
+He will also take into account the quality of your skin and the level of facial sagging in order to offer you a highly satisfactory result.